 An endearing character, Chugg together with music journalist Iain Shedden published a ‘tell-all’ biography in 2010, documenting his rise through the ranks to become one of the nation’s leading promoters.
 ‘Hey, You In The Black T-Shirt’ details forty years of music history in Australia, as Chugg reflects on the shifting pop culture and politics of the time, and recalls stories from behind-the-scenes of touring the world’s biggest bands; Fleetwood Mac, Bon Jovi, Pearl Jam, AC/DC, David Bowie, ABBA, Guns N’Roses.
 The list goes on.

-Consistently expanding and taking on new projects, while also working with long-standing partners, Chugg has been involved in the inception and success of some of the Australia’s most prolific music festivals including St. Jerome’s Laneway Festival with co-founders Danny Rogers and Jerome Borazio, and CMC Rocks with Rob Potts, both of which experienced their most successful years to date in 2016.
-Between 2005 and 2010, he was a co-promoter of the East Coast Blues & Roots Festival (Bluesfest) with Peter Noble, and has over the years been involved with the Deni Blues & Roots Festival, Homebake, Mumford & Son’s Gentlemen of the Road mini-festival, and YouTube FanFest.
-He is an industry leader and public figure in his own right, often being the media’s go-to man for opinion on the music industry or the state of the nation.
+Consistently expanding and taking on new projects, while also working with long-standing partners, Chugg has been involved in the inception and success of some of Australia’s most prolific music festivals including St Jerome’s Laneway Festival with co-founders Danny Rogers and Jerome Borazio, and CMC Rocks with the late Rob Potts, both of which continue to build and grow year on year.
+In 2019, CMC Rocks QLD experienced its largest ever event, playing host to over 23,000 daily attendees across the festival’s three days.
+He has been a co-promoter of the East Coast Blues & Roots Festival (Bluesfest) with Peter Noble, and has over the years been involved with the Deni Blues & Roots Festival, Homebake, Mumford & Son’s Gentlemen of the Road mini-festival, and YouTube FanFest.
+He is an industry leader and public figure in his own right, often being the media’s go-to man for opinions on the music industry or the state of the nation.

 Not only has Chugg been a leading flag-bearer for international acts in Australia for decades, he has tirelessly promoted Australian music and musicians to the rest of the world.
 In 2012, on the eve of Chugg’s 50th year promoting shows, Chugg Entertainment proudly launched Chugg Music, an arm of the business that provides artist services including artist management, label services and consulting to primarily domestic artists.
-In 2014, one of Chugg Music’s management artists, Sheppard became the first independent act to reach #1 on the ARIA Singles Chart with the smash hit ‘Geronimo’; a song that has now been certified 5 x platinum in Australia and achieved platinum status in 23 countries including the U.S.
+The indie label has seen major success over the years via Sydney-based duo Lime Cordiale, and Brisbane-based band Sheppard, who are responsible for global breakout anthem ‘Geronimo’, and continue to deliver hits that resonate around the world.

 1997 – Performance Magazine – International Promoter of the Year